zakmoCA/cli-conways-game-of-life/README.md

 `gcc -o game main.c`

-4. Run the compiled program by ow entering the following:
+4. Run the compiled program by now entering the following:

 `./game`

 The simulation will start running in your terminal and display the initial random grid and update it according to the Game of Life rules.
 The simulation will continue running until you stop it manually.

+## Next Steps

+I want to add functionality for the user to set the initial state themselves with a GUI to actually simulate the real game, as right now the initial state is random.